WorkMaze/JUST.net/README.md

 ## <a name="multiarrays"></a> Aggregate functions for multidimensional arrays:

-These functions are essentially the same as the above ones, the only difference being that you can also provide a path to point to particluar element inside the array.
+These functions are essentially the same as the above ones, the only difference being that you can also provide a path to point to particular element inside the array.
 1. concatallatpath(array,path)
 2. sumatpath(array,path)
 3. averageatpath(array,path)